How to Know if a Monogamous Relationship Is Right for You

 Monogamy is the practice of having only one romantic and/or sexual partner at a time, as opposed to having multiple committed partners at once.

-“A monogamous relationship is when two individuals engage in a romantic, intimate, emotional, and or sexual relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist, and Paired’s In-House Relationship Expert.
+“A monogamous relationship is when two individuals engage in a romantic, intimate, emotional, and or sexual relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.
 “The agreement of the relationship is that the couple will exclusively date and have sex with each other.”

 As the mainstream, monogamy is often treated as the “default” way to be in a relationship, but it’s by no means the only way.
 Some research suggests that social stigma is one of the main reasons why many people identify as monogamous, while other studies found that many couples assume they’re monogamous, but never discuss exactly what that means with their partner.